carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/02_preprocessing_data/README.md

-## Pre-processing of raw sequence reads
+## Preprocessing of raw sequence reads

 Before aligning sequencing data to a reference genome and performing SNP identification, it is essential to assess the quality of the raw reads and carry out any necessary preprocessing.
 This ensures that only high-quality, reliable data are used in downstream analyses.